SCCWRP/jssh_web/README.md

 * `fishdat` spatial data of steelhead and coho salmon surveys, steelhead density is recorded for two size classes (shorter than 75mm, 75mm or longer)

+* `fishmtch` lookup table for matching locations where flow was esimated to fish sampling sites

 * `habitat` data frame of habitat survey data

 * `rchdat` data frame of 1/2 mile stream reach habitat data, includes wood in pools